RavenSystem/ravensystem/README.md

-My skills cover several fields, as I am a Computer and Firmware Engineer, designing and developing solutions under different platforms and languages, from C and C++ to .NET or PHP, in the industrial and commercial field.
+My skills cover several fields, as I am a Computer and Firmware Engineer, designing and developing solutions under different platforms and languages, from C and C++ to Swift, .NET or PHP, in the industrial and commercial field.

 As Network Security Engineer, I design large scale networks, configuring and managing firewalls and different servers and services.